Member Organizations

 The Chamber of Auditors is responsible for developing an annual CPD plan for the specialized training of auditors, which must meet the criteria stipulated by the AACBiH.
 The Chamber of Auditors must submit the CPD plan to the UAAFWFBH to be evaluated by the union’s CPD Committee.
 The POB oversees the implementation of the Chamber’s CPD program.

 The UAAFWFBH (i) licenses CAs and CATs; (ii) administers initial professional development programs and exams for all designations; and (iii) conducts continuous professional education and authorizes CPD providers for all designations.
 The UAAAFWFBH requires all its members to fulfill 120 hours of CPD over a three-year period, meeting the input-based approach of IES 7.
-UAAFWFBH translated and made publicly available the IES of 2015.
+UAAFWFBH translated and made publicly available the IES of 2015 and IES 7 as of 2019.

 Republika Srpska: Partially Adopted